-- F. All market lambs must have been born on or after January 1, 2022. - G. Market lambs must show ownership before June 1, 2022.
+- F. All market lambs must have been born on or after January 1, 2023. - G. Market lambs must show ownership before June 1, 2023.
 A legible ear tag or tattoo is required in all lambs. - H. All market lambs will be wether lambs only.
-(No ram lambs or ewe lambs.) - All lambs will be weighed at 2-3 p.m., on August 4.
+(No ram lambs or ewe lambs.) - All lambs will be weighed.
 All exhibitors must present completed entry card at weigh-in.
-Lambs will be weighed without blankets and must be slick- sheared ready for show. - Lambs will be shown in the classes of white face, black face, or southdowns.
+Lambs will be weighed without blankets and must be slick-sheared ready for show. - Lambs will be shown in the classes of white face, black face, or southdowns.
 (Speckled or brockled faced lambs are black face). - K. Each exhibitor will be allowed to show up to two pair of lambs.
 An exhibitor may only exhibit one pair per division (black face, white face, southdown, or mixed.)
 A pair class entry form will be required to show.
-Entry form will be available at the weigh-in table. - L. A market lamb will only be allowed to show in one pair class. - M. Show order will be southdown, white face, black face.
+Entry form will be available at the weigh-in table. - L. A market lamb will only be allowed to show in one pair class. - M. Show order will be southdown, white face, black face. - N. An exhibitor may show up to two entries in each of the following classes of wether style sheep: ewe lambs, yearling ewe, and ram lambs.
+Each exhibitor will be limited to 6 sheep in the wether style division. - Wether style ewe lambs, yearling, and ram lambs will be weighed during the market lamb weigh in to determine class splits. - P. A pair of wether style lambs may consist of ewe lambs, ramb lambs or one of each. - Q. An exhibitor may only have one entry in the pair of wether style lamb class.